• United Nations Commemoration of World Torture Day 22 June 2018

 • Covid-19 and Bereavement and Loss support Training

-The six ToL youth groups conducted a series of peacebuilding and awareness raising initiatives.
+Over 18 youth groups across Zimbabwe have conducted a series of peacebuilding and awareness raising initiatives.
 These were initiated by themselves and delivered through partnerships with local community leaders and other community-based organisations.
 Youth-led activities included:

 • Clean-up campaigns